sisagus/sis-erp/README.md

 - 👋 Hi, I’m @sisagus
-- 👀 I’m interested in python & odoo
+- 👀 I’m interested in python & erp
-- 🌱 I’m currently learning odoo & python
+- 🌱 I’m currently learning erp & python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...